seansovine/numerical_examples/README.md

 ## `image_proc`

-This is for image processing projects.
-Write now it contains a C program I've written to read a 24-bit BMP image, convert its pixels from color to grayscale, and write the converted image to a file.
+This folder is for image processing projects.
+Right now it contains a C program I've written to read a 24-bit BMP-formatted image file, convert its pixels from color to grayscale, and write the converted image to a new file.